 If you hear a thunderstorm in the distance, count the seconds between the first flash of lightning and the first clap of thunder, divide it by 5, and this will tell you how many miles away the thunderstorm is.

 The odds of someone being hit by lightning in their lifetime are one in 13,000.

 Lightning can also happen during volcanic eruptions, tornadoes, snowstorms or dust storms.

-If there is lightning when a volcano erupts, it is called a dirty thunderstorm.
+If there is lightning when a volcano erupts, it’s called a dirty thunderstorm.

 The saying “lightning never strikes twice in the same place” is not true, as it can strike many times in the same place.

-Lightning can strike up to 24 km (15 miles) away from where the storm is.
+Lightning can strike up to 24 km (15 miles) away from the storm.